Kumar-Dharm/Airlines_Business_Project/README.md

 Navigating Aviation Challenges: Our aviation fleet thrives on passenger satisfaction.
 Yet, factors like regulations, costs, and competition challenge profitability.
 Data-Powered Solution: Through precise data analysis, we're optimizing seat occupancy to counter financial pressures and offer exceptional travel.
 Revitalizing Industry: This project not only boosts per-seat profits but also revolutionizes aviation economics, inviting you to shape a sustainable future with us.

+## Objectives
+*Increase Occupancy Rate:*
+  -The primary objective is to raise the occupancy rate.
+Achieving this will directly enhance the average profit per seat, countering the current challenges.

+*Optimize Pricing Strategy:*
+-Develop a dynamic pricing strategy that adapts to market fluctuations and aligns with customer preferences.
+This will attract and retain customers effectively.

+*Elevate Customer Experience:*
+-Prioritize a seamless end-to-end experience for passengers, from booking to arrival.
+This distinctiveness in a competitive industry will foster customer loyalty.

+* The ultimate aim of these objectives is to pinpoint avenues for boosting the occupancy rate on flights with lower performance.
+This targeted effort has the potential to significantly amplify the airline's profitability.

 ## Installation and Steps Involved
 <pre><code>